Observer-Based Sampled-Data Stabilisation of Switched Systems with Lipschitz Nonlinearities and Dwell-Time: Problem Formulation

 \end{assumption}

 We further define the average quadratic cost functional

-(for generality, although we take $t_0=0$), which accounts for the average energy of the performance output $z$.
+which accounts for the average energy of the performance output $z$.
 The value of $J$ may be considered as a measure of the efficiency of the proposed switching algorithm and is of great importance when selecting the best approach in applications, as it serves as a robustness indicator of the process behaviour.
 Under our assumptions $x(t)$, $t\geq 0$, is not observed, whence $J$ \empty{cannot} be computed directly.